 What is a Parable?

-Parables are stories taken from the everyday lives of people with which Jesus Christ turned into a response to God’s love and truth.
-These are simple relatable stories that produce different spiritual lessons.
-Jesus taught by using various pictures and illustrations that have hidden deeper meanings so that people can apply them in their real life.
+Parables are stories taken from the everyday lives of people with whom Jesus Christ turned into a response to God’s love and truth.
+These are simple, relatable stories that produce different spiritual lessons.
+Jesus taught by using various pictures and illustrations with hidden deeper meanings so that people can apply them in real life.

 In addition, a parable is not just any kind of a simple story that creates moral lessons.
-Jesus also had a way of twisting the plots so it can turn from a very familiar experience to a remarkable comparison which later on expands the imaginations of His audience, paving a way for a further reflection of the parable.
+Jesus also had a way of twisting the plot so it could turn from a very familiar experience to a remarkable comparison, which later on expands the imaginations of His audience, paving the way for a further reflection of the parable.

 How Many Parables of Jesus Are There?